 If you expect to incur a loss for the 2020 financial year, whether or not due to the corona crisis, it may be useful to file a tax return immediately after the end of the financial year and request that this loss is provisionally set off against the profit for 2019 (as set by assessment) (provisional carry-back).
 Of the reported loss, 80% will be taken into account.
 The tax payable/paid for the 2019 financial year can then be either partly or fully reduced/refunded.

-Should you have any questions about the above, Meijburg’s advisors would be please to use their expertise to help you limit as much as possible the tax and financial implications of the corona crisis.
+Should you have any questions about the tax measures coronavirus the netherlands, Meijburg’s advisors would be please to use their expertise to help you limit as much as possible the tax and financial implications of the corona crisis.
 We will, of course, keep you informed of any additional tax measures.